 Every woman is different regarding how soon their periods will resume post-operation.
-For some, this will be 4-6 weeks after the surgery.
-Often, this period is either lighter or heavier than before and will start to regulate normally within 2-3 cycles.
+For some, this will be four to six weeks after the surgery.
+Often, this period is either lighter or heavier than before and will start to regulate normally within two to three cycles.
 If you’re not wishing to fall pregnant in that time, please practice safe sex.

 It takes a while for your body to get back to its usual rhythm, post-operation.
 I am a hormonal wreck and I can get rather weepy.
 This does settle down and for those of you experiencing this, please do remember you have had major surgery and your body just needs time to rest and recuperate.

 You may notice a fair amount of bloating in the lead up to your period.
-For most of us, this starts 7-10 days pre-period.
+For most of us, this starts seven to 10 days pre-period.
 The symptoms are as follows:

 - Tiredness or trouble sleeping